gianmarcotoso/overlap-bar/README.md

 The component includes some default CSS, but you can change the way it looks by overriding the `.overlap-bar`, `.bar` and `.bar-label` classes.

+## Demo

+Coming as soon as I figure out how to work with React and GH Pages :)

 ## Contributing